 - a variety of spices from your pantry

-To begin with, we chose our spices from our kitchen.
-We used cinnamon, cocoa powder, nutmeg and vanilla.
+We chose our spices from our kitchen that we like or that smell like fall.
+We used cinnamon, cocoa powder, nutmeg, and vanilla.

 After the paint and spices were mixed, I asked a few questions to stimulate my child’s senses.